Spanning Trees and Redistricting: New Methods for Sampling and Validation

-Around the world, many countries divide their territory into regions that conduct elections, from the provinces of South Africa to the departments of France to the states of Brazil.
-The placement of those boundary lines has a significant impact on the representational outcomes.
-In the United States, the stakes are raised by the fact that many electoral districts are used to choose a single representative in a winner-take-all fashion; lines are regularly erased and redrawn; and in most cases, legislators themselves control this {\em redistricting} process.
-This applies most famously to the national House of Representatives.\footnote{A general introduction to the redistricting problem and its mathematical aspects can be found in \cite{GerryIntro}.}
+Throughout the world, many countries divide their territory into regions that each conduct legislative elections, from the provinces of South Africa to the departments of France to the states of Brazil.
+Any update to the boundary lines---{\em redistricting}---can have a significant impact on representational outcomes.
+Gerrymandering, the practice of abusing line-drawing power by boosting representation for a favored group over other priorities, is constantly in American news---and courtrooms.\footnote{It is a singularly acute problem in the United States because lines must be regularly redrawn, and usually by elected officials themselves.
+And the constant high-profile cases come because redistricting cases are among the only ones that still receive mandatory Supreme Court review (28 U.S.C. \S1253).} Yet for many decades, the U.S. Supreme Court has struggled to identify the non-gerrymandered baseline: How much representation should groups expect from a ``neutral" redistricting process?

-Those who administer the partition of a territory into single-member districts (i.e., districts electing one person each) can often exercise a strong degree of control over the outcomes.
-A minority group designated as Group $A$, having earned just over 40\% of the vote, can be rewarded with anywhere from zero to 80\% of the representation.
-At one extreme, $A$ voters could have 40\% share in each district, controlling none; by contrast, lines could be orchestrated to give just over half of the vote to $A$ in $80\%$ of districts, which is enough to win them all, with $A$ voters totally absent from the rest.
-The practice of abusing line-drawing power to favor some interests over others is called {\em gerrymandering}, a term that dates to a newspaper broadside in the wake of the 1810 Census.

-But what is the non-gerrymandered baseline---how much representation should Group $A$ expect from a neutral process?
-If $A$ voters make up 40\% of an electorate, there is no mathematical reason that the partition process should deliver an expectation of 40\% of the seats.
-Instead, the expectation depends heavily on the geographic distribution of those voters (see \cite{GerryIntro}).